mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/RB129 SPOT Collection.md

     @name = name
     @age = age
   end

+  def >(other_person)
+    age > other_person.age
+  end
 End

 bob = Person.new("Bob", 49)
 kim = Person.new("Kim", 33)
 puts "bob is older than kim" if bob > kim
 ```
+Line x will raise a `NoMethodError` because the `>` method is not defined in the `Person` class.
+We can fix this by defining a `Person#>` method that compares the `@age` of two `Person` objects.This is possible because `>` is a fake operator in RUby.
+It is actually an instance method that can be defined in our custom classes and Ruby provides a more natural syntaz for this method.

 __Q: What happens here, and why?__